 - Avangate checks the validity of the URLs in terms of access to ensure that notifications reach your LCN listener without issues.

 Set up multiple LCN URLs

 You can set up multiple endpoints for your LCN notifications, for scenarios in which you have multiple Internal System that require to receive this information.
-You can set up to 3 URLs for each notification type, and you can particularize the IPN / LCN triggers for each endpoint.
+You can set up to 3 URLs for your notifications.

 To add multiple endpoints, navigate to the LCN settings tab and click New LCN configuration.

 To view or debug LCN notifications during the integration phase, place TEST orders.